setu4993/covid-mobility/README.md

 # COVID Movement Data

-I'm playing with the COVID mobility data released by Apple, mainly to explore how I can show my results with `streamlit`.
+I'm playing with the COVID-19 mobility data released by [Apple](https://www.apple.com/covid19/mobility).

+I use:

+- `poetry`: To manage the project.
+- `pandas`: To play with the data.
+- `altair`: To plot the data.
+- `streamlit`: For the front-end.
+- `heroku`: To deploy the app to the web.